peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Returns:</b>

-True if this object is negative, including negative zero; otherwise, false.
+ `true`  if this object is negative, including negative zero, otherwise,  `false` .

 ### IsZero